When it comes to learning, using games can be a great supplement to your curriculum. A few advantages of using games include:

 You are then taken back to the slide edit screen.
 Your new slide has everything that you need to start making your Jeopardy game.
 When viewing on a desktop, the left column shows a preview of how the slide looks on a selected device.
 The middle column is where we can edit all the Jeopardy content.
 The right column will have all the slides in your lesson.

-Start Creating your eLearning Jeopardy Game today with EdApp Authoring Tool
+Start Creating your game today with EdApp Authoring Tool

 No credit card required.